johngreenfield/catalyst/README.md

 - **Formalizer (Text Rephrasing & Style Adjustment):** Need to adjust the style of your writing?
 The Formalizer allows you to rephrase text based on your desired formality — whether you need it casual, professional, or highly formal.

-- **Meal Muse (Recipe Suggestion):** Struggling with what to cook using the ingredients you already have?
-Meal Muse helps you make the most of your kitchen.
-Simply input a list of ingredients you have on hand, and Catalyst will suggest creative and delicious recipe ideas, helping you reduce food waste and inspire your next meal without a trip to the store.
+- **Meal Muse (Recipe Suggestion):** Make the most of your kitchen!
+Simply input a list of ingredients you have on hand, and Catalyst will suggest creative and delicious recipe ideas, helping you reduce food waste and inspire your next meal without a store trip.

 - **Brain Dump Organizer:** Turn chaotic thoughts into structured clarity.
 Dump all your free-form ideas into the Compiler, and Catalyst will organize them into coherent lists, prioritizing actionable items and helping you make sense of your mental landscape.

 - **Deep Dive:** Feeling stuck on a complex topic or unfamiliar jargon?
 The Deep Dive feature acts as your personal explainer.
 It breaks down difficult concepts into simple, easy-to-understand terms, helping you grasp new information quickly and confidently without getting lost in details.

 - **Time Estimator:** Feeling unsure how to fit your tasks into your day?
-The Time Planner helps you build a realistic schedule.
+The Time Estimator helps you build a realistic schedule.
 Provide it with a list of tasks, and it will provide time estimates and help you organize them into a manageable plan.
 This reduces the mental load of planning and helps you approach your day with confidence.

-- **Playlist Generator (Coming soon):** Struggling to find the right soundtrack for focus, relaxation, or motivation?
-The Playlist Generator takes the guesswork out of choosing music.
-Simply describe your current mood, energy level, or the task you're working on, and Catalyst will curate a personalized playlist designed to help you get in the zone and stay there.
+- **Decision Helper (Coming Soon):** Navigate tricky choices with ease.
+Present your dilemma, and Catalyst will assist you in clarifying options, outlining benefits and drawbacks, and structuring your decision-making process.
+Gain the clarity needed to choose confidently and avoid procrastination.

+Version 2 will be rebuilt from the ground up to include brand new functionality and the ability to converse back and forth.

 Catalyst is built with a secure client-server architecture, ensuring your Gemini API key remains protected on the server-side.
 The user-friendly frontend is crafted with HTML, CSS, and JavaScript, while the robust backend securely manages communication with the Gemini API.